 Speaking of our power, did you know that you’re already a philanthropist?
 Artists sustain one another and one another’s work all the time!
 We’ve been patrons of the arts since the beginning!
 While our patronage may be somewhat by necessity and not by choice, communities most impacted by systemic inequalities also wield the greatest strategies!
 How can we use our creative resiliency to empower ourselves and one another, rather than continue to participate in and perpetuate our exploitation as artists?

-I want artists to make money!!!
-With more money in the hands of artists — LGBTQ+ artists, Black artists and other historically disenfranchised creative communities — think about the resources we could circulate to help one another "sur-thrive"!
+I want artists to thrive - and I want them to have the resources they need to do so.
+Our work has value and makes valuable contributions to culture at large.
+As part of our sur-thrival, I want artists to make money!!!
+With more money in the hands of artists — LGBTQ+ artists, Black artists and other historically disenfranchised creative communities — think about the resources we could circulate to help one another not just survive, but thrive!
 This is not the whole enchilada, but its a powerful place to root out inequalities and shake up the system!

 So, how do we shake up our relationships to Art and $$$?

-As a starting point - what beliefs around money were instilled in you growing up?
+As a starting point - take a quiet moment to ask yourself these questions: What beliefs around money were instilled in you growing up?
 What old beliefs around money no longer serve you?
 What new beliefs do you want to embrace?
-Talk about this stuff with a trusted friend or family member - its good to combat money shame by sharing experiences, tools and insights.
+Talk about this stuff with a trusted friend, another artist, a chosen or biological family member - its good to combat money shame by sharing experiences, tools and insights.

-From this place - what’s one strategy you have or might want to develop in the near future to help you claim the full value of your creative contributions?
+From this place - what’s one strategy you already have or want to develop in the near future to help you claim the full value of your creative contributions?

 "DO YOU WANT TO BE RIGHT OR IN RELATIONSHIP?"

-Chances are you have seen this quote bandied about in self-improvement circles, usually in the context of dating or marriage – one partner wants to be right and defends their point of view, the pair gets caught in a power struggle, unspoken expectations lead to feelings of unmet needs, an argument flairs, and the other partner is left on the attack, feeling powerless or even worse, gaslit.
+Chances are you've seen this quote bandied about in self-improvement circles, usually in the context of dating or marriage – one partner wants to be right and defends their point of view, the pair gets caught in a power struggle, unspoken expectations lead to feelings of unmet needs, an argument flairs, and the other partner is left on the attack, feeling defensive / powerless or even worse, gaslit.

-This idea of “being in relationship” also resonates in the context of creativity and collaboration, particularly right now as we consider the uneven power dynamics and privileges in play within our creative spaces, workplaces, institutions and inside the larger systems and culture within which we work, create and live.
+This idea of “being in relationship” also resonates in the context of creativity and collaboration, particularly in this cultural moment as we consider the uneven power dynamics and privileges at play within our creative spaces, workplaces, institutions -- and, inside the larger social and cultural systems within which we work, create and live.

 The truth is, we already ARE in relationship, but what kind?

-What if being in right relationship and taking care of our relationships were our #1 priority - taking precedence over being right and even, for a moment, gasp, over a project's goal?
+What if being in right relationship and taking care of our relationships were our #1 priority - taking precedence over being right and even, for a moment, gasp, over a project's goal or outcome?